Ceici92/CeciliasBlog/content/posts/Lecture4.md

 What's more, the application could give the user recommendations on how to reorganise his room in order to optimize its space, or recommend more suited furnitures.
 Such apps are already being developed or researched upon by specialised companies such as Ikea, and I believe that in a world of ubiquitous MR, this kind of application will be in the most used one.

-Those three applications are the ones I more easily imagine in the future of MR, however there are plenty of applications that would rise their number of users in an ubiquitous MR world, such as : Yuka, ToGoodToGo, Paint, the Schedule, etc...
+Those three applications are the ones I more easily imagine in the future of MR, however there are plenty of applications that would be great in MR, such as : Yuka, ToGoodToGo, Paint, the Schedule, etc...